Monthly Archives: July 2007

 Oops!
 And you thought it was sickening when the USDA paid farmers not to farm!
 Well check out this doozy: “The Agriculture Department sent $1.1 billion in farm payments to more than 170,000 dead people over a seven-year period, congressional investigators say.”

 About 12 weeks ago, we discussed The Real American Fat Farm and how the current farm bill supports five, and only five, commodity crops – corn, soybeans, wheat, rice, and cotton – and effectively pays farmers not to farm other crops while encouraging unhealthy lunches in American public schools.
 I didn’t think it could be worse than that … but, apparently, it is.
-It seems that they’re more interested in farm payments to the dead than to the needy living.
+It seems that they’re more interested in farm payments to the dead than to the needy living (Yahoo News).
 It’s a wonder they haven’t bought a 19 Million Dollar Toilet to flush money down!

 I’m rubber, you’re glue!
 “China Says US Food Has Its Own Problems”